MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

   and code coverage tools) to filter code coverage.

 #### 1.5.1
-- Fixed documentation to work with VSTS marketplace.
+- Fixed documentation to work with Visual Studio Marketplace.

 #### 1.5.0
 - Added support for multi-configuration builds.